Austin-Ellsworth/Mobile_React_Application/README.md

 When using this code, upon loading the application make sure to change your screen size to mobile as this project is meant for mobile devices currently.

+This project uses a self made API from mockAPI, and multiple libraries like react-spring, axios, react router and more.

 ## Available Scripts

 In the project directory, you can run: